eosnetworkfoundation/devrel/Templates/index.md

 # How to Use EOS Doc Templates

-The DOS Doc Templates are a guide for contributors to submit content to the EOS Documentation Portal.
+The EOS Doc Templates are a guide for contributors to submit content to the EOS Documentation Portal.

 The Templates provide the following:

-* Provide a structure and guidelines for your content
+* They provide a structure and guidelines for your content

-* Use MarkDown language.
+* They use MarkDown language

-* Have instructions for the type of information for your content within brackets [...]
+* They have instructions for the type of information for your content within brackets [...]

-* Optional section titles.
-If a section title contains "(Optional)" and you don’t need to add information for that topic, add the description “N/A”.
+* They contain optional section titles - If a section title contains "(Optional)" and you don’t need to add information for that topic, add the description “N/A”.

 Please include your email or telegram address so DevRel can reach out to you with any questions.